 We are new to the are and selected our home based on the Upper Arlington School District.
 Our kids were going to an amazing private school in NC - Camelot Academy (9 out of the 12 seniors were national merit finalists) and I was apprehensive about public school.
 Our whole family has been nothing but pleased with our experiences with the Greensview teachers and staff.
 Greensview is excellent from top to bottom (and sideways).
 The principal (and staff) is perfect - professional respected well-intentioned and fair; the teachers are caring thoughtful competent and engaging; and the pto is well run effective and actually does useful things for the kids teachers and school.
 It took a month or two for our children to be academically placed but once they were they have thrived.
 They love school and are very fond of the people there who take care of them.

 Greensview Elementary School is a public elementary school in Upper Arlington.
-The principal of Greensview Elementary School is Mr. Jason T. Wulf and can be contacted at firstname.lastname@example.org.
-370 students go to Greensview Elementary School and identify as White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
-3% of the 370 students here are classified as "economically disadvantaged", and 5% are paying reduced lunch prices.
-The student to teacher ratio at Greensview Elementary School is 17:1.
+The principal of Greensview Elementary School is Mr. Jason T. Wulf, whose e-mail is email@example.com.
+370 students go to Greensview Elementary School and identify primarily as White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
+3% of the 370 students here are classified as "economically disadvantaged", and 5% have subsidized lunches.
+The ratio of students to teachers at Greensview Elementary School is 17:1.
 Winterset Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0%||0.1%|